thoughtbot/maintaining-open-source-projects/book/07-versioning.md

 ## Semantic Versioning

-Semantic Versioning (SemVer) is a standard that defines rules for changing software version numbers.
-These rules are intended to minimize the pitfalls of version lock and promiscuity.
+Semantic Versioning (SemVer) is a standard that defines rules for changing software version numbers, intended to minimize the pitfalls of version lock and promiscuity.
 Under this scheme, version numbers and the way they change convey meaning about the underlying code and what was modified from one version to the next.

 Semantic Versioning uses a three-part number, `MAJOR.MINOR.PATCH`.
-They are incremented according to:
+They are incremented according to the following rules:

+* `MAJOR` for breaking changes (backward incompatible changes)
+* `MINOR` for new features (backward compatible additions)
+* `PATCH` for bugfixes (backward compatible changes)

-* `MAJOR`, when a change is API incompatible with previous releases
+A change is backward compatible if it’s API compatible with the last release.
-* `MINOR`, when new functionality is added in a backwards-compatible manner
-* `PATCH`, when changes are backwards-compatible changes and bug fixes

 Additional labels for pre-release and build metadata can be used after the `PATCH` number.